Half of the Silwood estate used to lie in Lewisham, the rest of the estate used to be situated in Southwark before it was knocked down.

 The Land Registry documents and the committee report both confirmed that the Council had signed an ‘overage’ agreement as part of the deal.
 This means that it would supposedly receive a share of the profits should sale price targets for the private units be exceeded upon completion.

-Given the 40%+ rise in Southwark property prices between the signing of the overage deal and completion of the development, we made an FOI request in March 2016, asking how much overage the Council had received.
+We made an FOI request in March 2016, asking how much overage the Council had received.
 The Council responded that it was “able to confirm that £546,047 was received in September 2014, but a further overage payment is currently being negotiated.”

 Silwood estate - sold to Higgins Homes and Notting Hill for just £2.6m